-Holiday season is upon us, and that means many of my fellow deconverts will once again be facing their families for the annual “Come to Jesus” speeches, the subtle and not-so-subtle attempts at evangelism, and in general the myriad forms of manipulation that have kept them at a fair distance for all the other months of the year up until this point.
+Every holiday season, my fellow deconverts have to put up with their families for the annual “Come to Jesus” speeches, the subtle and not-so-subtle attempts at evangelism, and the myriad other forms of manipulation that have kept them at a fair distance for all the other months of the year.

 All families have their passive-aggressive moments, of course, and the awkward dance around contentious topics at the dinner table has become proverbial.
-But there’s an added layer of stress that can be emotionally crippling for people who no longer subscribe to their family’s religion.
-Speaking for the tradition that I know best, I can confirm that leaving the Christian faith paints a gigantic target on your back, inviting an awful lot of “love” that somehow feels more like a curse than a blessing.
+But there’s an added layer of stress that can be emotionally overwhelming for people who no longer subscribe to their family’s religion.
+Speaking for the tradition that I know best, I can confirm that leaving the Christian faith paints a gigantic target on your back, inviting the kind of “love” that somehow feels more like a curse than a blessing.

-In short, Christianity has a boundary problem.
-It has a major problem respecting and maintaining personal boundaries.
+In short, Christianity has a major problem respecting and maintaining personal boundaries.

 When Control Masquerades as Benevolence

 Boundaries are those personal limitations and lines of demarcation which tell someone else where his business ends and where the next person’s begins, and vice versa.
 In normal, healthy, adult relationships each person has responsibility for himself or herself and others don’t infringe upon that responsibility because doing so is an encroachment of personal space.
 Think of them as the emotional equivalent of the good fences that make good neighbors.